Out of this world: Photosynthesis measured from space

-Category: Environment Hits: 1In school, we learned that plants use sunlight to synthesize CO2 and water into products like carbohydrates.
+Category: Environment Hits: 2In school, we learned that plants use sunlight to synthesize CO2 and water into products like carbohydrates.
 Now, a research team is finding another use for photosynthesis.
 By using satellite data to measure plants' CO2 intake and fixation, scientists can generate insights into ecosystem health; specifically, how our agricultural systems will react to an erratic climate and increasingly carbon-filled atmosphere.

 Read more https://www.sciencedaily.com/releases/2021/02/210216185858.htm